List of Hell Teacher: Jigoku Sensei Nube characters: Students in other classes

-Monster characters
+Yōkai

 Oni

 The Oni within Nūbē are extremely powerful demon creatures that originate from the depths of hell to wreak havoc and destruction upon our world.
 Unlike many depictions of oni in popular Japanese culture, these oni are a hybrid combination of the classic horned loincloth-wearing beings and Western devilish beasts, possessing claws, horns, immense strength, and demonic powers.
 All of the oni, particularly the Oni no Te and its connections, originate from an eight-tiered hell, where various devils and demonic beings become more powerful the deeper one goes.
 The demon trio originates from the 6th tier of this hell, known as Shonetsu (焦熱, which translates to "scorching heat", but in the combination 焦熱地獄, shonetsu jigoku, can signify Inferno or Burning Hell).
 Each oni has ascended through the upper levels of hell until finding a passage into the human world, near a spinning sphere in the playground of Doumori Elementary.